 Available Exclusively On

 You play, once again, as Sevchenko and you’re fighting the genocidal Helghast army, but this time it’s a lot more personal and the ISA are really in some trouble.
-After assassinating General Vasari at the end of Killzone 2 the ISA squad has to stop a new rising threat while the Helghast high council tries to use a new super weapon to wipe out Earth.
+After assassinating General Vasari at the end of Killzone 2 the ISA squad has to stop a new rising threat while the Helghast high council tries to use a new superweapon to wipe out Earth.
 It sounds cliché but the characters are engrossing, and they are more fleshed out and their personalities are deepened which makes for a more riveting story.
 You really feel like you’re on the brink of defeat due to the constant struggle for survival.
 The dialog is sharp, and the set pieces are phenomenal which makes for a roller-coaster campaign.

-You really care for the all the characters in this game since it feels like it was directed like a movie.
+You really care for all the characters in this game since it feels like it was directed like a movie.
 Every scene is carefully plotted out and the action compliments it.
 Speaking of action that’s what Killzone is all about.
-Shooting guns in this game feel tighter and a bit faster than the past games.
+Shooting guns in this game feel tighter and a bit faster than in the past games.
 The recoil has been toned down so not every weapon feels completely inaccurate which makes the game not so hard as well.
 The old weapons are slightly upgraded so they feel nicer to wield around, but the new weapons kick ass.
-The WASP is a portable mortar which homes in on enemies and if you zoom in you can use it as a one-shot artillery strike.
+The WASP is a portable mortar that homes in on enemies and if you zoom in you can use it as a one-shot artillery strike.
 The Arc Cannon shoots green energy and makes enemies explode, so this naturally replaces the lightning gun.

 There are also more weapons that you can carry such as detachable turrets that you can store on your person for later.
-Ammo crates scattered around help you stay loaded up on ammo for your favorite guns, but being able to carry a normal weapon and a heavy is a great change.
+Ammo crates scattered around help you stay loaded up on ammo for your favorite guns, but being able to carry a normal weapon and a heavy one is a great change.
 The jetpack is a new addition and it feels great to fly and works well in multiplayer.
 There are also some other parts of the campaign mixed up with vehicle sections and even a section in space!
 The campaign never gets boring and is constantly changing things on you and this includes environments (more on that later).

 Shooting overall feels better than the past games and is really fun.
 The guns have weight to them, but not the annoying weight where it makes the game feel slower.
 Aiming is a lot better since it’s not as stiff as the past games as well.
-Killzone 3 is also heavily cover based so you can’t just run and gun or you will die almost instantly.
+Killzone 3 is also heavily cover-based so you can’t just run and gun or you will die almost instantly.
 This requires strategy with the weapons you choose and I love this a lot.

-The multi player is extremely fun and more refined this time around and the unlocking and level up system are addictive.
+The multi-player is extremely fun and more refined this time around and the unlocking and level up system are addictive.
 Using points to unlock new gear keeps you coming back and the more you play the better you get like in any great FPS.
-The maps are very well designed and don’t feel so random like they did in the past games.
+The maps are very well designed and don’t feel so random as they did in the past games.
 There are great spots for strategy and learning the maps only takes a few playthroughs.
 Each class has its own unique abilities and you will want to try them all because not every weapon is available for every class.
-I never had so much fun on a PS3 FPS online than I did in Killzone 3.
+I never had so much fun on a PS3 FPS online as I did in Killzone 3.

 When it comes to 3D and the Move I couldn’t test this fully, but I have tried a bit of each and I have to say the Move feels great to use but not as tight as the controller. the 3D is also great for certain moments of the game, but other times you won’t notice much.
-Apart from this you in for a great ride with Killzone 3 due to its varied gameplay (the stealth section actually works!) to the brutal melee kills that add a “Hell Yeah!” factor to multiplayer.
+Apart from this you are in for a great ride with Killzone 3 due to its varied gameplay (the stealth section actually works!) to the brutal melee kills that add a “Hell Yeah!” factor to multiplayer.
 Even being able to be healed when you die in the campaign makes the game feel fresh.
 Everything is tighter and even looks better than the last game, and that’s worth my $60.